tlaranje/a-maze-ing/README.md

 EXIT	Exit coordinates (x,y)	EXIT=19,14
 OUTPUT_FILE	Output filename	OUTPUT_FILE=maze.txt
-PERFECT	Whether the maze is perfect (True/False)	PERFECT=True 🎮 Key Bindings (Rendering)
+PERFECT	Whether the maze is perfect (True/False)	PERFECT=True 🎮 Key Bindings (Rendering Controls)

-During visualization, the following keys are available:
+Key	Action

-    h — Hide shortest path
+h	Hide shortest path

-    p — Show shortest path
+p	Show shortest path

-    s — Enter a custom seed for maze generation
+s	Enter a custom seed

-    c — Change wall colors
+c	Change wall colors

-    r — Regenerate a new maze
+r	Regenerate a new maze
 🧠 Maze Generation Algorithm
-Algorithm Used: Iterative Backtracking (Depth‑First Search)
+🔍 Algorithm Used: Iterative Backtracking (Depth‑First Search)

-We chose the backtracking algorithm because:
+We selected the backtracking algorithm because it is:

-    It is intuitive and highly educational.

-    It teaches core concepts of DFS, state tracking, and non‑recursive backtracking.

-    It produces visually appealing mazes with a natural “carving” animation.
+    Educational and intuitive

+    Great for understanding DFS and state management

-    It performs efficiently when implemented with a stack instead of recursion.
+    Efficient when implemented iteratively with a stack

+    Visually appealing during generation

+    Perfect for producing clean, organic maze structures

-How It Works (Summary)
+🧩 How It Works

-    Start at a random cell.
+    Start at a random cell

-    Explore unvisited neighbors, carving passages as you go.
+    Visit unvisited neighbors, carving passages

-    Each time a branching decision is made, push the current cell onto a stack.
+    Push branching points onto a stack

-    When no unvisited neighbors remain, pop from the stack and continue.
+    When stuck, pop from the stack and continue

-    Repeat until all cells have been visited.
+    Repeat until all cells are visited

-This guarantees a perfect maze.
+This produces a perfect maze.
-To generate imperfect mazes, we introduce controlled randomness to create cycles.
+To create imperfect mazes, we introduce controlled randomness to add cycles.
-🔁 Reusable Code
+♻️ Reusable Code

-The project is structured into modular, reusable components:
+The project is structured into modular components that can be reused independently:
-Reusable Modules
+🔧 Reusable Modules

-    Maze Generator — Can be reused in games, simulations, or procedural map generation.
+    Maze Generator — ideal for games, simulations, or procedural map creation

-    Pathfinding Module — Useful for AI navigation, grid‑based games, or robotics simulations.
+    Pathfinding Module — applicable to AI navigation or robotics

-    Rendering Engine (MLX wrapper) — Can be adapted for:
+    Rendering Engine (MLX wrapper) — adaptable for:

         2D games